 When IA.CF = 3, an external 4 to 20 mA source is used to set the minimum position.
 The 4mA signal corresponds to 0% and the 20 mA signal corresponds to 100%.
-In this mode, configurations such as Econ Min at Max Fan Speed (Configuration \rightarrow ECON \rightarrow MP.MX), Econo Min IAQ Position (Configuration \rightarrow AIR.Q \rightarrow AQ.MN) and the economizer minimum position and DCV minimum position curves in Fig. 7 and 8 are not used.
+In this mode, configuration such as Econ Min at Max Fan Speed (Configuration $\rightarrow$ ECON $\rightarrow$ MP.MX), Econo Min IAQ Position (Configuration $\rightarrow$ AIR.Q $\rightarrow$ AQ.MN) and the economizer minimum position and DCV minimum position curves in Fig. 7 and 8 are not used.
 If the indoor fan is not operating, the economizer position will be zero.
 The damper position may exceed the economizer minimum position to provide economizer cooling.